dolfin-adjoint/pyadjoint/joss/paper.md

 In addition, we have implemented support for computing the adjoint solution at the boundary, which enables the automatic differentiation of PDE solutions with respect to strongly imposed Dirichlet boundary conditions.

 The dolfin-adjoint repository contains a wide range of tests and demos.
-The demos are documented and available at www.dolfin-adjoint.org.
+The demos are documented and available at [www.dolfin-adjoint.org](www.dolfin-adjoint.org).

 # Acknowledgements

 We would like to thank Imperial College London and the Firedrake team for their contributions to pyadjoint and dolfin-adjoint.
 A special thanks to Lawrence Mitchell for his work on the Firedrake specific implementations, and David Ham for his input on strong Dirichlet boundary condition controls.
+Sebastian Mitusch was supported by the Norwegian Ministry of Education and Research.
+Simon Funke and Jørgen Dokken were supported by the Research Council of Norway through a FRIPRO grant, project 251237.
 Finally, thanks to everyone who has contributed to the pyadjoint repository.

 # References